gleam-lang/website/cheatsheets/gleam-for-php-users.md

   can restart that process or after a while or amount of tries abort repeating restarts on the process with that given input data.
-This means Erlang/BEAM will yield similar robustness that PHP developers are used to and similar isoluation guarantuees.
+This means Erlang/BEAM will yield similar robustness that PHP developers are used to and similar isolation guarantuees.
 - When executing Gleam code in fact its compiled Erlang or JavaScript is executed.
 So in case there are runtime crashes, the crash log will show Erlang (or browser-console/NodeJS/Deno) debug information.
 In Gleam